One Woman’s Fight To Keep Public Lands Public

 Therefore, it is our responsibility to be stewards of this land; managing it, conserving it and protecting it.

-We are being stewards of creation, and we are passing that stewardship down to our children and their generation.
+We are stewards of creation and we are passing that stewardship down to our children and the generation after them.

 This land is our land.

-No amount of money, government or new ideas should alter the very fundamental rules that were set forth from the beginning of creation and again at the establishment of our nation.
+No amount of money, government, or new ideas should alter the fundamental rules that were set forth from the beginning of creation and again at the establishment of our nation.

 This land is our land.